 Fire Safety Inspections

-The City of Lavon Fire Prevention Office conducts fire safety inspections of public and private buildings and facilities throughout the City, including commercial buildings, daycare and elder-care centers, foster homes, hospitals, hotels and motels, university and college buildings, and other buildings upon request or complaint.
+Through an Interlocal Cooperation Agreement, the Collin County Fire Marshal conducts fire safety inspections of public and private buildings and facilities throughout the City, including commercial buildings, daycare and elder-care centers, foster homes, hospitals, hotels and motels, university and college buildings, and other buildings upon request or complaint.

 Inspections of storage, handling and use of flammable liquids are conducted at retail service stations as well.